HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 ![](assets/install-and-deploy/image35.png)

 1. For the successfully deployed cluster, monitoring will be opened automatically on "Cluster Management" page, and running state information of the components will be displayed in the "Cluster Deployment Information" columns.
 2. Click \[Deployment Topology] button to enter the deployment topology page, it could be seen that all icons on the topology have become full line ones.

 ###### Instance password modification

 For the deployed cluster, both the installed configDB and the Data Source instances could generate some accounts automatically.
-The details are as follow: configDB instance generates hotdb_config, dbbackup, repl, hotdb_root (depends on whether opening the switch of Creating high-privilege account or not); Data Source instance generates hotdb_datasource, dbbackup, repl and hotdb_root (depends on whether opening the Creating high-privilege account or not).
+The details are as follow: configDB instance generates `hotdb_config`, `dbbackup`, `repl`, `hotdb_root` (depends on whether opening the switch of Creating high-privilege account or not); Data Source instance generates `hotdb_datasource`, `dbbackup`, `repl` and `hotdb_root` (depends on whether opening the Creating high-privilege account or not).

 Since the password and account No. of the generated account are consistent, therefore, it's recommended **modifying the instance password immediately after completing the deployment,** in order to improve safety of the cluster.